ropenscilabs/statistical-software/outline.md

   - To focus on problems and solutions specific to statistical software.

 ## Related projects and initiatives

+The following internal and external projects related projects have bearing on our work:

 rOpenSci is simultaneously working on improving the automation and documentation of infrastructure to support software peer reviews.
 This